 I started setting time, to-do lists and set priorities for everything.
 Just for info, reading consists of a minimum of 1 hour of my day.

 7. Use productivity tools

 Tools play an important role in humans life.
 There are lots of tools, web apps available to help you in blogging.
 Always take the help of them.
-Have a look at blogging tools list I made earlier.
+Have a look at blogging tools list and the best productivity apps I made earlier.

 Another tip which I would like to give is: Start meditation and exercise.
 A healthy mind with a healthy body can double your productivity.

 Well, these are some of the productive tips which I can think of now, and I will keep extending these tips with things that I will learn with my experience.
 Don’t forget to share and subscribe to my Email newsletter for more such updates.